Lower Cape May Regional brings home Mock Trial state championship

 Adding to the difficulty was the virtual aspect of the competition.

-“It’s definitely the most unique and interesting year from a team perspective,” said Frey, who has competed all four years on the school’s Mock Trial team.
+“It’s definitely the most unique and interesting year from a team perspective,” said Frey, who has competed all four years.
 “We started out over summer really not knowing what was going to happen.
 Getting started was a little like, ‘Oh my gosh, how is this going to work?’”

 Practices began in the fall in person, but the team decided that to compete virtually, they had to practice virtually.